hsokooti/RegUn/README.md

 ## 2. Running RegUn
+Check `uncertainty.py`

+### 2.1 Perform Registration:
+In order to run registration, runnig  `do_elastix_registration.py` or  `do_ANTs_registration.py` is easier.
+Later the script  `uncertainty.py` can read the registration results.

+An example of registration paramater for elastix and ANTs package is available at:

+`Elastix/DIR-Lab_COPD/elastix1/parameter/` and

+`Elastix/DIR-Lab_COPD/ANTs1/parameter/`.

+### 2.2 Reading Images

-Run `uncertainty.py`.
-All of the addressess (images, results, etc) can be modified in  `Functions/Python/setting_utils.py`
+All of the addressess (images, results, etc) can be modified in  `Functions/Python/setting_utils.py`.

+### 2.3 Pooling